eiConsole for ACORD (LAH) Getting Started Tutorial

 Since this will be a transformation from the proprietary Holding Inquiry to the ACORD format, enter “ProprietaryToACORD203” in the Specify Format Name text box.
 Then click OK.

-That Format Profile, ProprietaryToACORD203, should now be selected in the Format Profile drop-down.
-The first thing that you’ll need to do to configure the transformation is to describe the format of the flat file that you’ll be working with.
-In the docs folder of your sample interface (2 ACORD LAH Getting Started Tutorial), accompanying this tutorial, you’ll find at least 2 files.
+The Format Profile, ProprietaryToACORD203, should now be selected in the Format Profile drop-down.
+The first thing you’ll need to do to configure the transformation is to describe the format of the flat file that you’ll be working with.
+In the data folder of your Working Directory ( ../ACORD LAH/data), accompanying this tutorial, you’ll find several files.
 You’ll see a PolicyFlatFile.txt that represents a sample file that you’ll be processing.
 You’ll also see a Policy-Layout.txt file – which is a Tab-Delimited file that you can open in tools like MS Excel and describes the general layout of that file.

 Above is the PolicyFlatFile.txt.

-Your first task will be to parse the PolicyFlatFile so that it can be turned into an XML format for easier mapping.
-In order to do that parsing, you’ll need to use the information in the Policy-Layout file.
-To handle the transformation of the proprietary flat file into XML, you’ll need to use the Fixed-Width File Transformation module.
+Your first task will be to parse the PolicyFlatFile to turn it into an XML format for easier mapping.
+To do that parsing, you’ll need to use the information in the Policy-Layout file.
+To handle the transformation of the proprietary flat file into XML, you’ll need to use the Fixed-Width File Transformation Module.
 From the Transformation Module drop-down found in the Transformation tab, choose Delimited and Fixed-Width File.